 This intriguing article about having a screen sabbath has stayed with me since I first read it a few years ago.
 The author’s family reserves one day a week when no one uses their devices, emphasizing that it’s a way for them to “silence the noise in our everyday lives.”
 This seems like a brilliant way to remember what it was like to live in a bygone era, like 2005, when no one had smartphones yet.
 Even if (especially if) you are a family that is heavy on screen time, taking some time to unplug can be beneficial, perhaps more for the parents than for the kids.

 In my own case, I rarely watch TV, but I tend to be physically and emotionally tethered to my phone, checking it regularly (ok, constantly) throughout the day to see whether I have any new texts, emails, or social media notifications.
-The way the human brain works, every time we get a notification, we get a little dopamine hit, which gives us enjoyment and causes us to seek out more of it.
+The human brain gets a little dopamine hit with every new notification, which gives us enjoyment and causes us to seek out more of it.
 Left to our own devices, we become like a rat in a cage constantly pressing a lever to get a reward.
 The only way to stop the cycle is to pause our seeking behavior by opting out of the system, at least for a while.

 “It takes a lot of time to understand, grasp new concepts, figure out rules, learn, practice, and master.
 Kids whose screen time is limited are living in constant frustration because they can’t build their skills, they can’t watch the YouTube tutorials another kid made, they can’t learn what they want to learn, and they can never relax while doing the thing they enjoy most because they always have one nervous eye on the clock.
 They can’t experiment, they can’t explore, and they can’t practice — and those are the key steps of learning that you want them to experience, even when it’s doing something you yourself aren’t interested in.”

-This family achieved their balance using generous limits.
-In a nutshell, they use their mornings and early afternoons for reading, playing outside, building with LEGOs, making art, and other non screen-related activities.
-After 3pm, the kids are free to use screens if they choose, without having to keep an eye on the clock.
-As the author puts it, “If they wanted to get to level 47 of some game, they had plenty of time to do that.”
+Generous limits provide a middle ground between rigid restrictions and constant screen time.
+Kids can use mornings and early afternoons for reading, playing outside, practicing an instrument, building with Legos, making art, and other non screen-related activities.
+After 3pm, the kids are free to use screens if they choose, without having to keep an eye on a ticking clock.
+As the Project-Based Homeschooling puts it, “If they wanted to get to level 47 of some game, they had plenty of time to do that.”

 I like this approach because one of my biggest goals for our family is to have an unrushed childhood.
-Once kids are old enough to engage in long-term projects using computers and other devices, I think the un-rushing of their lives applies to screen time as well.
+Now that we have one child (age 8) old enough to engage in long-term projects using computers and other devices, I think the un-rushing of their lives applies to screen time as well.
 There is nothing like watching the clock to introduce stress and sap the joy from an activity.